-On January 4, 2017 All Leisure ceased operating its Swan Hellenic cruises with the chartered MINERVA, and also, though not covered by QuirkyCruise.com, Voyages of Discovery and the cruise ship DISCOVERY.
+Special Note: On Jan 4, 2017 All Leisure ceased operating its Swan Hellenic cruises with the chartered MINERVA, and also, though not covered by QuirkyCruise.com, Voyages of Discovery and the cruise ship DISCOVERY.

-Stay tuned!
-In the meantime, we will keep the original write up for posterity until the new Swan emerges as a remembrance of a favorite small-ship line that catered to those who so enjoyed each other’s company in a country house hotel atmosphere while learning about the world, past and present from a scholarly as well as entertaining team of experts.
+We will keep the original write-up for posterity and as a remembrance of a favorite small-ship line that catered to those who so enjoyed each other’s company in a country house hotel atmosphere while learning about the world, past and present from a scholarly as well as entertaining team of experts.

 Snapshot: Swan Hellenic, a long-established British firm that got its start in 1954, is now owned by the British firm All-Leisure Holidays.
 One-ship-line Swan has traditionally drawn the upper end of the British market, plus a modest percentage of North Americans, to its cultural enrichment cruises that explore the Mediterranean, northern Europe and East of Suez through the Indian Ocean as far as Southeast and East Asia.
 A team of mostly British lecturers accompanies every voyage, and few other cruise lines provide such an intensive year-round educational program that is offered in a most enjoyable social setting.